machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 Finally the picking strategy is defined.
 For this application bin collision is checked.
 This means that Pickit checks if the gripper can pick the parts without hitting the bin.
-Also  the pick frames are orientated on the top surface of the cylinders.
+Also, the pick frames are attached to the top surface of the cylinders.
 More information about the picking strategies can be found in the :ref:`Picking` article.

-For this demo following parameters are used:
+For this demo, the following parameters are used:

 -  **Pick strategy:** Surface top
 -  **Enforce alignment:** No alignment